mozilla/pontoon/frontend/README.md

 ### Pseudo-localization

 In order to easily verify that a string is effectively localized, you can turn on pseudo-localization.
-To do that, set `USE_PSEUDO_LOCALIZATION` to `true` in `core/l10n/index.js`, then refresh the page.
+To do that, add `pseudolocalization=accented` or `pseudolocalization=bidi` to the URL, then refresh the page.

-Pseudo-localization turns every supported string into a weird, accented version of itself.
-For example, the string "Accented English" becomes "Ȧȧƈƈḗḗƞŧḗḗḓ Ḗḗƞɠŀīīşħ".
+Pseudo-localization turns every supported string into a different version of itself.
+We support two modes: "accented" (transforms "Accented English" into "Ȧȧƈƈḗḗƞŧḗḗḓ Ḗḗƞɠŀīīşħ") and "bidi" (transforms "Reversed English" into "‮ᴚǝʌǝɹsǝp Ǝuƃʅısɥ‬").
 Because only strings that are actually localized (they exist in our reference en-US FTL file and they are properly set in a `<Localized>` component) get that transformation, it is easy to spot which strings are *not* properly localized in the interface.

 You can read [more about pseudo-localization on Wikipédia](https://en.wikipedia.org/wiki/Pseudolocalization).